zamarrowski/BrowZam/README.md

 BrowZam
 =======

-Responsive Browser for your Projects
+Responsive File Browser for your Projects written in PHP and JS.

+FEATURES:

+-Mobile responsive.
+-Find the hidden files.
+-Preview of folders.
+-Preview of code.
+-Different icons for different extenions.

 Feel free to change it!

 HOW TO INSTALL: